Killing of Peter Connelly: External reports and enquiries

 Lynne Featherstone MP was critical of Haringey Council, writing, "I personally met with George Meehan and Ita O'Donovan—Haringey Council's leader and chief executive—to raise with them three different cases, where the pattern was in each case Haringey seeming to want to blame anyone who complained rather than to look at the complaint seriously.
 I was promised action, but despite repeated subsequent requests for news on progress, I was just stonewalled."

 Three council workers, including one senior lawyer, were given written warnings about their actions.

 The General Medical Council (GMC) separately examined the roles of two doctors: Jerome Ikwueke, a GP, and Sabah Al-Zayyat, a paediatrician who examined Peter two days before his death.
 Although Ikwueke had twice referred Peter to hospital specialists, the GMC's Interim Orders Panel suspended him for 18 months.
-Al-Zayyat, who has been accused of failing to spot his injuries, was suspended pending an inquiry.
+Al-Zayyat, who has been accused of failing to spot his injuries, was suspended pending an inquiry in 2008.
 Her contract with Great Ormond Street Hospital, responsible for child services in Haringey, was also terminated.
+In 2011 she was removed from the medical register by the GMC, meaning she could no longer practice medicine in the UK.
+Her removal was requested by Al-Zayyat as a "voluntary erasure", allowing her to be removed without a full hearing.